 Over the weekend, Tesla and SpaceX billionaire Elon Musk pulled out of a deal to purchase social media giant Twitter.

 Musk had planned to purchase Twitter for over $40 billion, and turn it in to a free speech platform.
-However, Musk is now trying to back out of the transaction – citing breaches of contract and spam accounts.
+Musk is now trying to back out of the transaction – citing breaches of contract and spam accounts.

-Some of the vocabulary around the Twitter deal can be a little confusing!
+Some of the vocabulary around the Twitter deal can be a little confusing.
 Here are some useful words and phrases to help you understand and talk about Elon Musk and Twitter!

 Vocabulary